NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 nuget spec MyPackage
 ```

-The resulting `MyPackage.nuspec` file (or `Package.nuspec` if you omit a specific name) will contain placeholders for values like the `projectUrl`, so be sure to edit it before using it to creating the package.
+The resulting `MyPackage.nuspec` file (or `Package.nuspec` if you omit a specific name) contains placeholders for values like the `projectUrl`, so be sure to edit it before using it to creating the package.

 You can also use `nuget spec` with an existing assembly, a Visual Studio project, or a convention-based working directory as described in the following sections.
-Note that in all cases, the resulting `.nuspec` file will contain placeholders that you'll need to edit before creating the package itself.
+Note that in all cases, the resulting `.nuspec` file contains placeholders that you'll need to edit before creating the package itself.

 ### From an assembly DLL